axiomhq/next-axiom/README.md

 - The `withAxiom` wrapper that is used with the server-side code utilizes fetch to make requests to axiom, the fetch uses `keep-alive` to ensure delivery of logs.
-If this hurts the execution time of your serverless functioncs, you can switch to using the Axiom+Vercel integration, the log drain will send the logs to axiom, but there is a [limit of 4KB per log output](https://vercel.com/docs/concepts/limits/overview#logs).
+If this hurts the execution time of your serverless functioncs, you can switch to using the Axiom+Vercel integration, the log drain will send the logs to axiom, but there is a [limit of 4KB per log output](https://vercel.com/docs/concepts/limits/overview#logs) and it won't have the full metadata.

   to enable such functionality export the following environment variable: